edgelesssys/marblerun.sh/content/docs/building-services/occlum.md

 Running an Occlum app with Marblerun requires some changes to its manifest.

 ## Requirements
-Setup an environment to create Occlum images.For an easy start, we recommend that you use either [the official Occlum Docker image](https://hub.docker.com/r/occlum/occlum), or [use our provided Dockerfile](https://github.com/edgelesssys/marblerun/blob/master/samples/occlum-hello/Dockerfile) when running on an Azure machine to get remote attestation running.
+Set up an environment to create Occlum images.
+For an easy start, we recommend that you use either [the official Occlum Docker image](https://hub.docker.com/r/occlum/occlum), or [use our provided Dockerfile](https://github.com/edgelesssys/marblerun/blob/master/samples/occlum-hello/Dockerfile).
+For a working DCAP remote attestation environment we recommend [our cloud deployment guide]({{< ref “/docs/deployments/cloud.md”>}}).

 To build your service, you can start with Occlum's [Introduction](https://github.com/occlum/occlum#introduction) to get your application up and running, and then come back here to adapt it for use with Marblerun.

 ## Configuration
 ### Premain executable
-Add our prebuilt [premain-occlum](https://github.com/edgelesssys/marblerun/releases/download/latest/premain-occlum) executable to your Occlum image, e.g. by copying it to `image/bin/premain-occlum`.

-By default, Occlum defaults to allow every application under `/bin` to be executed.
-If you adjusted this path previously to point to your application specifically, you need to change it to the added `premain-occlum`.
+Add our prebuilt [premain-occlum](https://github.com/edgelesssys/marblerun/releases/download/latest/premain-occlum) executable to your Occlum image, e.g., by copying it to `image/bin/premain-occlum`.
+By default, Occlum restricts executable files to the `/bin` directory.
+If you placed the `premain-occlum` binary to a different path, you need to adjust this setting accordingly.

 Finally, define the original entry point for your Occlum instance as the first `Argv` parameter for your Marble in Marblerun's `manifest.json`.
 See [Defining a Manifest]({{< ref "docs/workflows/define-manifest.md" >}}) for more information on how to define the `Argv` parameters.
-This lets Marblerun launch your application after it succeeded authentication with the coordinator, and provides entrypoint pinning similar to the one offered in `Occlum.json`.
+This lets Marblerun launch your application after it succeeded in authenticating with the Coordinator and provides entrypoint pinning similar to the one offered in `Occlum.json`.

 ### Environment variables
 The Marble needs to retrieve the Marblerun specific configuration parameters via environment variables, as [described under Step 3 in "Adding a service"]({{< ref "docs/workflows/add-service.md" >}}).

-In order to pass environment variables to the enclave, Occlum requires them to be specified in the `env` section in `Occlum.json`.
+To pass environment variables to the enclave, Occlum requires them to be specified in the `env` section in `Occlum.json`.

 You can provide default (hardcoded) values under `default`, and you may also define them additionally as `untrusted` in case you want to allow changes to the Marble configuration after build time.